mlgrn/mlgrn.github.io/portfolio-2/README.md

 Made using NextJS, Typescript, and Tailwind.

-## Helpful things to know for updating with new projects or modifiying
+## Helpful quirks to know about for updating with new projects or modifiying

 In NextJS, using the `<Image />` component optimizes load time.
 Don't forget to whitelist URLs of remote images.